CloudLabs-MOC/CloudLabs-SEED/Cryptography/TLS: Transport Layer Security/TLS-Transport-Layer-Security.md

 ### 4.3 Task 2.c.
 Certificate with multiple names

 Many websites have different URLs.
-For example,www.example.com,www.example.org,example. com all point to the same web server.
+For example,www.example.com,www.example.org,example.com all point to the same web server.
 Due to the hostname matching policy enforced by most TLS client programs, the common name in a certificate must match with the server’s hostname, or TLS clients will refuse to communicate with the server.
 To allow a certificate to have multiple names, the X.509 specification defines extensions to be attached